silogen/docs/docs/ref-architecture/Enterprise-AI-Architecture.md

 The above components are combined in the following detailed architecture view.
 TODO NEED TO CHANGE THE DIAGRAM OF THE INFERENCE CLUSTER ALSO DESCRIBE THE USERS OF THE PLATFORM BETTER

 With blue color we tag components that can be provided by the clients.
-For example a client can bring their own storage technology and connect it to SiloGen.
+For example a client can bring their own storage technology and connect it to the platform.
 In addition a client can use their own secret management system, and a client can onboard and schedule its own workloads in the compute cluster.
 With green color we visualize AMD AI Workbench and with Red the AMD Resource Manager.
 AMD AI Workbench as mentioned includes catalogs and services for developing and managing AI workloads, while an has components for user and resource management.

 ## From functional components to technology choices